dhanashekar-raja/Codepen_Markdown/README.md

 ## HDFC Bank
 HDFC Bank Limited is an Indian banking and financial services company headquartered in Mumbai.
 It is India's largest private sector bank by assets and market capitalisation.
 ### Position and Significance
-* It is the largest private-sector bank in India by assets and market capitalization.
+* It is the largest private-sector bank in India in terms of assets and market capitalization.
 * The **Reserve Bank of India (RBI)** classifies HDFC Bank as a Domestic Systemically Important Bank (D-SIB), meaning it’s among banks considered “too big to fail.”
 * After its merger with its former parent, HDFC Ltd (a major housing finance institution), in July 2023, the bank became even more significant in India’s financial sector.
 ### Mission, Vision, and Values